 Ring Away Mode When Sleeping

-There are many things that can interfere with a good night’s sleep: stress, noise, light.
+There are many things that can interfere with a good night’s sleep: stress, noise, and light.
 But there’s one thing that can be particularly bothersome and even disruptive: your phone.
-Constantly buzzing, beeping, or lighting up with notifications can not only be distracting, but also prevent you from getting the restful sleep you need.
+Constantly buzzing, beeping, or lighting up with notifications can not only be distracting but also prevent you from getting the restful sleep you need.

 That’s why more and more people are taking advantage of their phone’s “Do Not Disturb” or “Away Mode” features to help them get a better night’s sleep.
 Here’s how it works: When enabled, Do Not Disturb or Away Mode silences all incoming calls, texts, and notifications.

 Your phone will still receive calls and messages, but they’ll go straight to voicemail or stay hidden until you turn off Do Not Disturb/Away Mode in the morning.
 This way, you’re not tempted to pick up your phone every time it buzzes and can instead focus on getting some shut-eye.
 To enable Do Not Disturb or Away Mode on your iPhone: